swcarpentry/DEPRECATED-boot-camps/python/variables_and_types/Readme.md

 Johann Gambolputty
 ```

-There are other operations deined on string data.
-Use the dir comnand to find them.
+There are other operations defined on string data.
+Use the dir command to find them.
 One example I'll show is the upper method.
 Lets take a look at the documentation.

 ```python
 In [64]: str.upper?